Selecting the correct clutch for your Mustang can be a challenge. Check out LMR's Best Mustang Clutch Replacement Guide.

-The clutch is what transfers the power from the engine to the rear wheels in a manual transmission-equipped vehicle.
-It is what allows the driver to change gears while driving so the transmission and the engine are not damaged.
+The clutch transfers the power from the engine to the rear wheels in a manual transmission-equipped vehicle.
+It allows the driver to change gears while driving so the transmission and the engine are not damaged.
 The “clutch” consists of a clutch disc or friction disc and a pressure plate.
 The pressure plate is bolted to an aluminum or steel flywheel with the clutch disc sandwiched in between.

 With the clutch engaging, the power is always transferring through the rest of the drivetrain.
-However, in order to change gears, the clutch pedal is pressed down which compresses the springs of the pressure plate resulting in the clutch disc releasing from the flywheel.
+However, in order to change gears, the clutch pedal is pressed down, which compresses the springs of the pressure plate resulting in the clutch disc releasing from the flywheel.
 This allows the engine to rotate separately from the transmission so a proper gear change can be made.
-Once the transmission is shifted into gear, the clutch pedal is released allowing the pressure plate to compress the clutch disc to the flywheel once more and transferring power back through the drivetrain.
+Once the transmission is shifted into gear, the clutch pedal is released, allowing the pressure plate to compress the clutch disc to the flywheel once more and transferring power back through the drivetrain.

 Over time, the clutch components become worn or damaged and need to be replaced.
 Symptoms of a worn clutch would be slipping and/or excessive chattering.
 If the RPM of the engine climbs rapidly without proper acceleration, that is a blunt sign of a slipping clutch.
 Your transmission may also be stuck in gear due to a faulty clutch cable, damaged clutch fork, throwout bearing, or pilot bearing.

 The clutch disc, much like brake pads, has constant use and will naturally lose material during actuation.
 This will require you to consider replacing your clutch for a stock replacement unit for unmodified Mustangs or something more heavy-duty for your bolt-on or highly modified Mustang.